ansys/pyansys-units/README.rst

    pip install pip -U
    pip install -e .

-Getting Started
+Getting started
 ---------------

-Basic Usage
+Basic usage
 ~~~~~~~~~~~

-Import the pyunits library:
+Import the `ansys.units`` package:

 .. code:: python

    import ansys.units as pyunits

-Quantities can be instantiated with one of three methods:
+You can instantiate quantities with one of three methods:

 .. code:: python